 But can you take a blanket on a plane, such as a travel blanket or a picnic blanket, or do you have to rely on there being an airplane blanket available?

-The Quick Answer: You can take a blanket through airport security in your carry on bag and onto a plane with you without restriction.
+The Quick Answer: Can I take a blanket on a plane?
+You can take a blanket through airport security in your carry on bag and onto a plane with you without restriction.

 We will cover all of these points related to taking a blanket on a plane and more below.